Return to home

 A conveyancer’s work isn’t over when the sale is complete.
 There are still a few loose ends to tie up.

 The buyer’s conveyancer will submit the signed deeds to the Land Registry to officially register the buyer’s ownership.
-Stamp duty will also be paid on their behalf.
+Stamp duty will also be paid on their behalf, read our full stamp duty guide here.

 It can take some time before the Land Registry sends back the legal papers to confirm the buyer’s name on the property, so don’t worry if you don’t get it back as quickly as you thought.